 Developmental editing is also known as content editing, structural editing, story editing, and sometimes substantive editing.
 It is one of the most expensive and time-consuming editorial services.

 Quicker and more affordable than developmental editing is the manuscript evaluation, another type of editing that focuses on your story.
 Manuscript evaluations are often also called assessments or critiques.
+(I call mine developmental assessments.)
 They’re less time-consuming and expensive than developmental edits because the editor doesn’t work directly on the manuscript itself.
 Instead, you’ll receive a thorough editorial report or editorial letter—a big, juicy report outlining the strengths and weaknesses of your novel.
-A manuscript evaluation is a great alternative if you don’t have the budget for a full developmental edit.
+An evaluation or assessment is a great alternative if you don’t have the budget for a full developmental edit.

-To save even more money and effort on the front end, I offer several other story editing services to ensure your novel has the oomph worthy of your editing budget.
-The Plot Accelerator is a virtual consultation that helps you analyze and build the foundation of your story using proven storytelling techniques.
-It’s like a developmental X-ray of the bones of your story.
-The Mini Edit, a story- and language-level edit of about 2,500 words (about ten pages), helps you identify where your story and writing need more work.
-A Series Checkup helps series authors map and analyze the bones of an entire series.
-These services all help you cover more ground with less money.
+To save even more money and effort on the front end, I offer bite-size editing services to ensure your novel has the oomph worthy of editing budget, such as the Plot Accelerator, a virtual consultation that helps you analyze and build the foundation of your story using proven storytelling techniques—like a developmental X-ray of the bones of your story.
+These services help you cover more ground using less money.
 Editors who offer services like these will all have developed their own flavors of them.

 While developmental edits focus on your story, language edits focus on your writing itself.
 This is the kind of editing most people think of when they think of book editing, the kind that remedies typos and spelling errors and grammatical bobbles.